austinsonger/Fedramp-Moderate/plans/ssp.md

 ## 4. Authorizing Official <a href="#_heading-h.44sinio" id="_heading-h.44sinio"></a>

-_Instruction: The Authorizing Official is determined by the path that the CSP is using to obtain an authorization._

-_JAB P-ATO: FedRAMP, JAB, as comprised of member representatives from the General Services Administration (GSA), Department of Defense (DoD) and Department of Homeland Security (DHS)_

-_Agency Authority to Operate (ATO): Agency Authorizing Official name, title and contact information_

-_Delete this and all other instructions from your final version of this document._

-&#x20;

 The Authorizing Official (AO) or Designated Approving Authority (DAA) for this information system is the _Insert AO information as instructed above_.